conda/conda-docs/docs/source/help-support.rst

 Contribute recipes to GitHub
 ============================

-The conda organization has transitioned into using feedstocks, which are repositories that contain package recipes and all of the necessary configurations for building those recipes.
+The conda community has transitioned into using feedstocks, which are repositories that contain package recipes and all of the necessary configurations for building those recipes.
 This enables these packages to be automatically built using continuous integration (CI) services.